HUAAAAANG/UNet-Auto-encoder-Segmentation-of-medical-images-with-shape-constraints/README.md

 # Description <!-- omit in toc -->

-This project serves as a starting point for anyone who wants to learn how to use PyTorch to perform deep learning tasks, such as image classification, semantic segmentation, etc.
+This project aims to utilize an architecture U-Net by combining an auto-encoder to segment medical images with shape constraints.
+The main notebook is notebooks/ae.ipynb

 # Table of Contents <!-- omit in toc -->